-Across the Nation: New Jersey baby boom, Texas church fire and more quick takes
+Across the Nation: A church secretary’s surprise, a viral flash mob praising God and more quick takes

 Across the Nation is our monthly rundown of news briefs, links and quotes from Churches of Christ across the U.S. Got an idea for this column?
 Email Bobby Ross Jr. at [email protected]

 New Jersey congregation celebrates a baby boom: Each year, the Pitman Road Church of Christ in Sewell, N.J., invites parents of newborns up front for a special prayer.

 Over the last year, the congregation has experienced a baby boom, minister Dan Cooper noted.

 “Biggest group of new babies we’ve had in a while,” Cooper said.

 Texas church to rebuild after fire: After a recent fire, the Eastside Church of Christ is reminding supporters that the church is made up of Christians, not brick and mortar.

 “Our congregation’s building is destroyed, but the Lord’s church remains strong, and worldly things are temporary anyway,” leaders of the West Texas congregation said on their website.